mcleanGit/StaffTrack/README.md

 # 12 SQL: Employee Tracker

-EmployeeTracker is an command-line application to manage a company's employee database.
+EmployeeTracker is a command-line application to manage a company's employee database.
 The app uses Node.js, Inquirer, and MySQL.
 As the app is not deployed, a link to a walkthrough video is provided at the end of this README.
 The github repository for the app is found here: https://github.com/mcleanGit/StaffTrack.

-This is the background User Story the app addresses:
+This is the received background User Story the app addresses:

 ## User Story